FCA Registered vs FCA Authorised: What’s the Difference?

 What Does FCA Registered Mean?

-The FCA itself distinguishes between firms that are authorised and firms that are registered.
-In broad terms, authorised firms have permission to provide certain regulated products or services, while registered firms must meet certain requirements but may not need the same type of permission to provide products or services.
+The FCA makes a clear distinction between firms that are 'authorised' and those that are just 'registered'.
+Generally, authorised firms have the green light to provide specific regulated products or services, while registered firms have to meet certain criteria but might not need the same level of permission to offer their products or services.

-If you are checking a firm, you need to look at the full Register record, including:
+If you’re investigating a firm, you will probably want to dig into the full Register record, which includes:

-Whether the firm is current, no longer authorised, revoked, or subject to warnings
+- Whether the firm is current, no longer authorised, revoked, or under any warnings

 Is FCA Registered the Same as FCA Authorised?

-Some people use the terms interchangeably, but they are not identical.
-A firm can be authorised, registered, previously authorised, an appointed representative, or listed in another capacity.
+No, it’s not always that simple.
+While some might use the terms as if they mean the same thing, they actually don’t.
+A firm can be authorised, registered, previously authorised, an appointed representative, or listed in some other way.

-A firm can also appear on the FCA Register because it has been involved in regulated activity historically, because it is connected to another authorised firm, or because the FCA has published a warning about it.
+A firm might show up on the FCA Register for a few reasons: maybe it’s been involved in regulated activities in the past, it’s linked to another authorised firm, or the FCA has issued a warning about it.

-That is why it is risky to rely on a phrase like “FCA registered company” without checking what the Register actually says.
+That’s why it’s a bit risky to just trust a phrase like “FCA registered company” without taking a closer look at what the Register really says.

-Does the trading name match the firm you are dealing with?
+- Does the trading name match the firm you’re dealing with?

 What Does FCA Regulated Mean?

-For SEO and market research, “FCA regulated firms” is a helpful category.
-For compliance or due diligence, it is too broad on its own.
+For those diving into SEO and market research, “FCA regulated firms” is a useful category.
+But if you’re looking at compliance or due diligence, it’s a bit too vague on its own.
+It’s essential to grasp the firm’s regulatory status and the specific permissions that come with it.

-A firm listed because of an FCA warning
+- A firm flagged due to an FCA warning

 Why the FCA Register Shows Different Types of Records